West End Girl: Writing and recording

-Welsh songwriter Violet Skies, joined the group in the studio for four days and co-wrote six of the albums songs: "Madeline", "Sleepwalking", "Let You W/in", "Dallas Major", "Relapse" and "Beg for Me".

-Skies described the process as playing "tennis" with Allen, in which they would back and forth on potential lyrics or Allen would write streams of thought that the two would organise.
-"Madeline" and "Relapse" were written on the same day, the latter being completed during an evening studio sessions.
-The structure of "Madeline" was inspired by Dolly Parton's single “Jolene” and a story Allen shared about an email exchange she had with a woman.
-During the writing Allen put on an American accent and impersonated said woman, which was used on the final track.
-14 of the 18 track titles Allen brought on the first day were completed by by the end of the ten days.
-Allen and May organised to return to the studio in February, for six days, to compete the 4 remaining titles.
-May invited along two new collaborators; Hayley Gene Penner and Alessandro Buccellati to work with Allen.
-When the group met in February they completed the albums opener "West End Girl" and "Ruminating", with the other 2 songs being scrapped.
+Welsh songwriter Violet Skies joined the group in the studio for four days and co-wrote six of the albums songs: "Madeline", "Sleepwalking", "Let You W/in", "Dallas Major", "Relapse", and "Beg for Me".
+Skies described the process as playing "tennis" with Allen, in which they would go back and forth on potential lyrics, or Allen would write streams of thought that the two would then organise.
+"Madeline" and "Relapse" were written on the same day, the latter being completed during an evening studio session.
+The structure of "Madeline" was inspired by Dolly Parton's single "Jolene" (1973) and a story Allen shared about an email exchange she had with a woman.
+Additionally, during the writing of "Madeline", Allen put on an American accent and impersonated said woman, which was used on the final track.
+Fourteen out of the eighteen track titles Allen brought on the first day were completed by the end of the ten days.
+Allen and May agreed to return to the studio in February, for six days, to complete the four remaining titles.
+May invited along two new collaborators; Hayley Gene Penner and Alessandro Buccellati, to work with Allen.
+When the group met in February, they completed the album's opening track, "West End Girl", and "Ruminating", with the remaining songs being scrapped.

-May wanted to use the albums production to convey the lyrical storytelling and emotion.
-Songs like "Tennis" utilise a mellow soul music backdrop to depict a domestic scene, while "Madeline" incorporates explicit sound effects, such as gun sounds, to represent a dramatic scene.
-The production of Tracks like "Dallas Major" attempted to capture the feeling of a Nineties New York club through disco music, reflecting the songs lyrics which see Allen make the decision to re-enter the dating scene.
+May wanted to use the album's production to convey the lyrics emotional quality and storytelling.
+The album's tracks, such as "Tennis", utilise a mellow soul music backdrop to depict a domestic scene, while "Madeline" incorporates explicit sound effects, such as gun sounds, to represent a dramatic scene.
+The production of tracks such as "Dallas Major" attempted to capture the feeling of a '90s New York club through incorporating disco music influences, reflecting the song's lyrics which see Allen make the decision to re-enter the dating scene.
 For songs focused on internal states, such as "Ruminating," the sound design intensifies emotion; using a sped-up, looping drumbeat from a Korg Triton keyboard to mimic the obsessive thought process of Allen receiving difficult news.